crazy-max/ftpgrab/README.md

 ## About

-**FTPGrab** (formerly *FTP Sync*) is a shell script to grab your files from a remote FTP server to your NAS / server / computer.
+**FTPGrab** is a shell script to grab your files from a remote FTP server to your NAS / server / computer.

 A file containing the hash of the name of each downloaded file will prevent re-download a file even if it is not present in the destination directory.

 You can also apply a filter to search for files with a regular expression.

-Because this script only need `wget`, it is ideal for those with a seedbox or a shared seedbox to synchronize with a NAS (Synology Qnap D-Link) or a local computer...
+Because this script only need `wget`, it is ideal for those with a seedbox or a shared seedbox to grab your files to your NAS (Synology Qnap D-Link) or your local computer...

 With sqlite3 [HASH_STORAGE](https://ftpgrab.github.io/doc/configuration/#hash_storage), the process performance will be improved!.